 Ok kids, quick maths.
 This part may be a bit boring, but understanding the cost for Austin RV rentals isn’t too difficult (and it’s very necessary).

-Think of it like booking a hotel room or an Airbnb — usually, prices will fluctuate depending on the season you book it for.
+Think of it like booking a hotel room or an Airbnb in Austin — usually, prices will fluctuate depending on the season you book it for.
 Peak season comes with peak prices, so if you’re on a tight budget you should really consider traveling off-season.

 Another factor is the age and size of your RV.
 Again, like a hotel room, the bigger and more luxurious, the more you’re going to have to fork out for the pleasure.